-Pursuant to the terms and conditions in the Cobalt acquisition agreement, the Company agreed to pay contingent consideration of up to an aggregate of \$500.0 million upon the achievement of certain pre-specified development milestones (Cobalt Contingent Consideration), and a Cobalt Success Payment of up to \$500.0 million, payable in cash or stock, at the Company's discretion.
-The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates, which are an IPO and periodically thereafter, the Company's market capitalization equals or exceeds \$8.1 billion, and the Company has an active program based on the fusogen technology in a clinical trial pursuant to an investigational new drug application (IND), or has filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA).
-The Cobalt Success Payment can be achieved over a maximum of 20 years but could be shorter upon the occurrence of certain events.
-The IPO in February 2021 did not trigger a success payment to Cobalt.
+Pursuant to the terms and conditions in the Cobalt acquisition agreement, the Company has an obligation to pay certain former Cobalt stockholders up to an aggregate of \$500.0 million in contingent consideration (Cobalt Contingent Consideration) upon the achievement of certain pre-specified development milestones, and a success payment (Cobalt Success Payment) of up to \$500.0 million, payable in cash or stock.
+The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates which include the closing of the Company's IPO and periodically thereafter, the Company's market capitalization equals or exceeds \$8.1 billion, and the Company is advancing a program based on the fusogen technology in a clinical trial pursuant to an investigational new drug application, or has filed for, or received approval for, a biologics license application or new drug application.
+The Cobalt Success Payment can be achieved over a maximum of 20 years from the date of the acquisition, but this period could be shorter upon the occurrence of certain events.
+As of March 31, 2022, a Cobalt Success Payment had not been triggered.

-In addition to an IPO, a valuation measurement date is triggered upon a change of control when at least one company product utilizing technology acquired from Cobalt is the subject of an active research program.
-If there is a change of control and Company's market capitalization falls below certain thresholds on the change of control date, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
+A valuation measurement date would also be triggered upon a change of control of the Company if at least one Company product based on the fusogen technology is the subject of an active research program at the time of such change of control.
+If there is a change of control and the Company's market capitalization is below \$8.1 billion as of the date of the change of control, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.

-The following table sets forth the different market capitalizations and resulting potential Cobalt Success Payment and additional potential Cobalt Contingent Consideration if there is a change of control subsequent to the IPO:
+The following table sets forth various thresholds for the Company's market capitalizations as of the date of a change of control and the resulting potential Cobalt Success Payment and additional potential Cobalt Contingent Consideration:

-Sana market capitalization upon a change of control and resulting impact to Cobalt Success Payment and additional potential Cobalt Contingent Consideration oalt Success Payment poter Co Cor dditional ntial Cobalt ontingent 1sideration (in mill lions) Equal to or exceeds \$8.1 billion \$ 500 \$ - Equal to or exceeds \$7.4 billion, but less than \$8.1 billion 150 350 Equal to or exceeds \$6.8 billion, but less than \$7.4 billion 100 400 Less than \$6.8 billion - 500
+Sana market capitalization upon a change of control and resulting impact to Cobalt Success Payment and additional potential Cobalt Contingent Consideration Cobalt Success Payment Additional potential Cobalt Contingent Consideration (in millions) ) Equal to or exceeds \$8.1 billion S 500 \$ - Equal to or exceeds \$7.4 billion, but less than \$8.1 billion 150 1 350 Equal to or exceeds \$6.8 billion, but less than \$7.4 billion 100 400 Less than \$6.8 billion 500

-The Cobalt Success Payment and Cobalt Contingent Consideration liabilities are carried at fair value with changes in fair value recognized in research and development expense.
-As of March 31, 2021 and December 31, 2020, the estimated fair value of the Cobalt Success Payment liability was \$156.5 million and \$64.7 million, respectively, and the estimated fair value of the Cobalt Contingent Consideration was \$133.3 million and \$121.9 million, respectively.
-For the three months ended March 31, 2021 and 2020, the Company recognized \$91.8 million and \$0.3 million in research and development expense in connection with the change in fair value of the Cobalt Success Payment, respectively, and \$11.4 million and \$0.4 million in research and development expense in connection with the change in fair value of the Cobalt Contingent Consideration, respectively.
+The Cobalt Success Payment and Cobalt Contingent Consideration liabilities are carried at fair value, with changes in fair value recognized in the condensed consolidated statements of operations in research and development related success payments and contingent consideration.
+As of March 31, 2022 and December 31, 2021, the estimated fair value of the Cobalt Success Payment liability was \$41.5 million and \$88.3 million, respectively, and was recorded in long-term liabilities in the balance sheets.
+In connection with the change in the estimated fair value of the Cobalt Success Payment, the Company recognized a gain of \$46.8 million and an expense of \$91.8 million for the three months ended March 31, 2022 and 2021, respectively.